paulremo/NRPMHandbook/02_NRPMHandbook/methods/handbook/model_development_basic_concept.md

 -   **Combined approach:** By combination of statistical and Physics of Failure approaches, the strengths of both approaches are combined, while mitigating their weaknesses.
 Mathematical methods for combining different sources of information are available e.g. from the field of Bayesian statistics, allowing also the consideration of limited data samples by making use of additional information from Physics of Failure modelling.

 To a certain extent, the same methods can also be applied at higher levels of assembly, in particular the statistical approach which is in principle applicable at any level from part to system, provided that suitable and sufficient data is available for the item under consideration.
 Physics of Failure models, on the other hand, are generally developed bottom-up, focussing on the failure mechanisms of parts or relatively small assemblies.
-Methods for combining elementary reliability models in system level reliability prediction are described in **Chapter 12 (Part III)**.
+Methods for combining elementary reliability models in system level reliability prediction are described in {numref}`sec_sys_handbook`.

 Each approach makes use of different pieces of information to estimate the reliability of the considered item, see {numref}`method_figure6_1` for illustration.
 The statistical approach uses relevant failure data to estimate the reliability of an item, whereas the Physics of Failure approach combines the analysis of the relevant failure mechanisms with information on the variability of the physical variables driving the process.
 Both approaches can be combined, e.g. with the aid of Bayesian updating, making best use of all available information.